orual/anthropic-proxy/TECHNICAL.md

 - Sessions are stored in-memory (consider Redis for production)
 - Session IDs are cryptographically random

+## Token Refresh

+The proxy automatically refreshes OAuth tokens when they are about to expire:
+- Checks token expiry 5 minutes before expiration
+- Automatically exchanges refresh token for new access token
+- Updates session with new tokens seamlessly
+- Continues request with refreshed token
+- Falls back gracefully if refresh fails

 ## Error Handling

 The proxy handles common OAuth errors: